-This manual is designed to assist in the installation, configuration and maintenance of the F809F Fieldbus Diagnostic Module.
+This manual is designed to assist in the installation, configuration and maintenance of the F809F Fieldbus Diagnostic Module version MT02 (see side label), or versions with updated firmware, as explained on the opposite page under General Information.

 For product specification see the EPS F809F data sheet.